byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 There are three stages of the flashing process: decompression, flashing and validation.
 Just let the software run through all the steps and do not disconnect the microSD card during this process.
 If you get any operating system prompts saying the drive needs to be formatted, just ignore them.

+> Do not disconnect the microSD card during flashing/validation; ignore OS format prompts.
+{: .prompt-warning }

 ![Image](/assets/img/seedsigner-tutorial-images/27.png)

 ![Image](/assets/img/seedsigner-tutorial-images/28.png)